U.S. Defense Department, NSA did not get Tor user data

 In an email to Reuters, Dingledine said that Carnegie-Mellon had stopped cooperating and would not share more information about the effort.

-The researchers had planned to describe their work at the Black Hat security conference that begins Wednesday in Las Vegas but the university canceled the talk amid the controversy.
+The researchers had planned to describe their work at the Black Hat security conference that begins Wednesday in Las Vegas but the university cancelled the talk amid the controversy.
+(Reporting by Joseph Menn in Las Vegas; Editing by Lisa Shumaker)